Increased offer: Chase Sapphire Preferred with 60,000 point sign-up bonus and $50 grocery credit

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-One of the best travel credit cards available has its best-ever offer.
-The Chase Sapphire Preferred® Card now comes with an all-time high welcome bonus, offering 80,000 points after spending $4,000 within the first three months of account opening.
+One of the best travel credit cards available has a new and improved offer.
+The Chase Sapphire Preferred® Card now comes with a $50 statement credit for grocery store purchases, in addition to its 60,000-point bonus after spending $3,000 within the first three months of account opening.

-You could cash those points out for an easy $800 if you wanted to.
-Or, you could use them for at least $1,000 in travel when booking through the Chase Travel Portal.
-Or if you transfer to the right partners, on average you could net a $1,360 return.
+Or, if you transfer to the right partners, on average you could net a $1,020 return, based on our estimation of Chase points value.
 Regardless of your travel goals, you can easily make great use of this increased offer.
 Chase Ultimate Rewards points are versatile; you can use them towards travel expenses like airfare, hotels, car rentals, cruises, etc.

-The Chase Sapphire Preferred is the best credit card for beginners.
-That’s why it’s so thrilling to see such a high sign-up bonus to help you get off to a strong start!
-But bonus aside, this card is a must if you travel even once or twice per year.
+The Chase Sapphire Preferred is one of the best credit card for beginners.
+That’s why it’s exciting to see Chase improve this card’s offer.
+Bonus aside, this card is a must if you travel even once or twice per year.
 Read our Chase Sapphire Preferred review to find out why.

 Our favorite way to use Chase points is by transferring them to Chase travel partners like United Airlines, Iberia, Hyatt hotels and more.
-For example, you could transfer 80,000 Chase points to Hyatt for four nights at the Andaz Costa Rica Resort at Peninsula Papagayo.
-This property often costs $500+ per night, meaning this 80,000-point bonus would save you $2,000!
+For example, you could transfer 60,000 Chase points to Hyatt for three nights at the Andaz Costa Rica Resort at Peninsula Papagayo.
+This property often costs $500+ per night, meaning this 60,000-point bonus would save you $1,500!
 That’s a value of 2.5 cents each.

 Are you eligible for the welcome bonus?

-There are a couple rules to keep in mind before you feverishly scramble for the “Apply Now” button.
+There are a few rules to keep in mind before you feverishly scramble for the “Apply Now” button.
 Ask yourself the following three questions: